AT&T Stadium: Sunlight glare

 AT&T Stadium's field was constructed on an east–west orientation, and despite being a domed stadium, it features large glass windows behind both end zones.
 The majority of NFL stadiums are built with the field set in a north–south orientation to avoid sun glare.
-For stadium sites which require an east–west layout, teams either use curtains or other obstructions to keep out the sun, or limit large windows to sides of the building where direct sunlight is not an issue.
+For stadium sites which require an east–west layout, teams either use blackout curtains or sliding opaque panels to filter or block sunlight, or limit large windows to sides of the building where direct sunlight is not an issue.
 AT&T Stadium does have curtains, which are used for other events but never closed during Cowboys games.
-As a result, during Sunday Cowboys games that start in the late afternoon timeslot (typically either 3:05 or 3:25 PM local time), the sunset has created a glare that shines through the stadium's windows behind the west end zone, which have at times interfered with players' vision.
+As a result, during Sunday late afternoon Cowboys games starting between 3:05–3:25 p.m.
+Central, the sunset has created a glare that shines through the stadium's windows behind the west end zone, which have at times interfered with players' vision.
 Wide receivers have complained about being unable to see the ball being thrown to them due to the glare, and kick/punt returners have complained about being unable to see the ball being kicked towards them.

 In a 2024 game against the Philadelphia Eagles, Cowboys wide receiver CeeDee Lamb appeared to miss a potential touchdown throw from quarterback Cooper Rush due to the sunlight glare.
 In a postgame interview, Lamb stated: "I couldn’t see the ball.
 Couldn’t see the ball, at all.
 The sun."
 When asked if he was in favor of using the stadium's existing curtains to block the sunlight (which are used for other non-football events), Lamb responded: "Yes.
 One thousand percent."

 When asked about the sunlight issue, Jerry Jones stated: "We do know where the damn sun's going to be at our own stadium", and when asked about closing the existing curtains during games, Jones rejected the idea, saying, "Well, let's just tear the damn stadium down and build another one?
 You kidding me?...Everybody's got the same thing...Every team that comes in here has the same issues.
 They know where the sun's going to be.
 Every team has the same thing."
-Ironically, the Cowboys had to jury-rig a shade for Coach Mike McCarthy's press conference the day after Lamb's comments, as the sun was shining right into his eyes.
+Ironically, the Cowboys had to jury-rig a shade for head coach Mike McCarthy's press conference the day after Lamb's comments, as the sun was shining right into his eyes.